 Are fashions next steps to be sold in supermarkets?

-Historically, a household spent 14% on apparel in 1900, in 1950 it decreased to 12% and more than 50 years later in 2003 a household used only 4% of their income on apparel.
+Historically, a household spent 14% percent on apparel in 1900, in 1950 it decreased to 12% percent and more than 50 years later in 2003, a household used only 4% percent of their income on apparel.
 Fashion is one of the few industries where prices have led to lower average spending on a household’s total income.
-Since the 1950s, the consumer price index shows that spending on clothes, and footwear has declined steadily.
-For example, the relative price of clothing fell by some 60 per cent between 1975 and 1999.
-Spending on ‘basic’ goods such as food, fuel and clothing has declined from more than 40 per cent of total non-housing expenditure to less than 27 per cent, with food exhibiting the largest overall fall.
+Since the 1950s, the consumer price index shows that spending on clothes and footwear has declined steadily.
+For example, the relative price of clothing fell by some 60 percent between 1975 and 1999.
+Spending on ‘basic’ goods such as food, fuel, and clothing has declined from more than 40 percent of total non-housing expenditure to less than 27 percent, with food exhibiting the largest overall fall.

 People by contrast spending more on services than ever.
-In addition, the digital revolution led to many different consumer’s electronic devices as mobile, I –pads, lap tops, Internet subscription.
-Modern electronics and especially mobile phones has become fashion objects and expression for taste and style.
+In addition, the digital revolution led to many different consumer’s electronic devices as mobile, I –pads, laptops, Internet subscription.
+Modern electronics and especially mobile phones have become fashion objects and expression for taste and style.
 They are influencing the “what’s hot” factors and replaced the fashion role of cool.
-Low price garments, production has to meet several criteria; short production time, easy to manufacture, low SKU, minimize cost of fabrics and other elements making large-scale production cheap as possible.
+Low price garments, production has to meet several criteria; short production time, easy to manufacture, low SKU, minimize the cost of fabrics and other elements making large-scale production as cheap as possible.
 These criteria’s have led to a very homogeneous style of fashion, which is easy to spot among most high street brands.

 Experienced or perceived quality?

-Bureau of labour statistics “100 Years of U.S. Consumer Spending”, a report from the Bureau of Labor Statistics.
+- Bureau of labor statistics “100 Years of U.S. Consumer Spending”, a report from the Bureau of Labor Statistics.